machine mastery

 Step 2: Implement WDT

-If you’re not already using WDT:
+If you’re not already doing this:

 1. Get or make a WDT tool

-2. Use for every shot
+2. Use it for every single shot

-3. Spend 5-10 seconds distributing thoroughly
+3. Spend 5-10 seconds really distributing

 4. This alone fixes most channeling